elixir-europe/elixir-smp-lesson/docs/chapters/ch0_introduction.md

 > – To ensure there is supporting infrastructure at the organisation level.
 > – To ensure there is a training program / supporting personnel, supporting skillnecessary to implementing the SMP (e.g. software stewards).

-### LO:Describe the five Software Development Stages.
+### LO: Describe the five Software Development Stages.

 #### The ELIXIR Software Management Plan